-Governance is a critical area in an international sphere to ensure political legitimacy and sustainable economic growth.
-It is also critical for citizens and communities, the marginalised in particular – women, youth, the disabled, people living in poverty – to ensure their voices are heard and decision-makers are held accountable.
+Governance is critical to all institutions including public, private and not-for-profit - for ensuring legitimacy and sustainable growth.
+It is also critical for citizens and communities, the poor and marginalised in particular - to ensure their voice is heard and decision-makers are held accountable.
 Good governance strengthens accountability, improves government performance and organisational capacity.

 We are conversant in current governance thinking.
 Most recently we have been applying Problem-Driven Iterative Adaptation (PDIA) approaches to our design, implementation and evaluation work across a range of governance programmes.
-We also take a Human Rights Based Approach to our work engaging with clients on its importance.
-We are making use of new digital technologies in our governance work in South Asia and sub-Saharan Africa.
-We are also focused on fragile and conflict-affected states, and this is where achieving good governance finds its biggest challenge.
-We have an experience-based knowledge and understanding of both the opportunities and risks associated with supporting citizens, civil society and emerging governments in these volatile environments.
+We take a rights based approach; and are making use of new digital technologies in our governance work in South Asia and sub-Saharan Africa.

 To view complete project list, click here.

 Department for International Development (DFID), UKView Case Study